imwithye/gitignore/README.md

 ```

 ## Install
 Download Git-ignore from release page and put it under your system PATH.
+Make sure the program name is renamed to `git-ignore`.